yynka/netscan/GUIDE.md

 ## Support

 For issues and questions:
-- Check the log files in the output directory
+▪ Check the log files in the output directory
-- Review the troubleshooting section
+▪ Review the troubleshooting section
-- Ensure all dependencies are properly installed
+▪ Ensure all dependencies are properly installed
-- Verify network permissions and connectivity
+▪ Verify network permissions and connectivity
-- Test SSH/WinRM connectivity manually before running scans
+▪ Test SSH/WinRM connectivity manually before running scans

+**※ Security Note:** This tool requires administrative privileges on all platforms.
+Use responsibly and in compliance with your organization's security policies.